 King Faisal of Saudi Arabia, making an nine-day visit to Egypt, inspected Suez battlefields of the October War yesterday (July 31).

-King Faisal of Saudi Arabia, making an nine-day visit to Egypt, inspected Suez battlefields of the October War yesterday (July 31).
+Background: King Faisal of Saudi Arabia, making an nine-day visit to Egypt, inspected Suez battlefields of the October War yesterday (July 31).
 Accompanied by Egyptian President Anwar Sadat, King Faisal crossed the Suez Canal on a pontoon bridge thrown across it by the Egyptians when they stormed the Bar Lev line in the opening hours of last year's war.

 After the Kin had seen the devastation, it's reported that he suggested forming a joint Saudi-Egyptian company to help rebuild the war-ruined canal towns.